 About 40 months

-To qualify for the Start-Up visa programs, foreign nationals need to meet certain requirements like having a qualifying business, getting a letter of support and a commitment certificate from an approved organization, meeting language requirements (in English or French), and having enough money to live in Canada.
+To qualify for the Start-Up visa programs, foreign nationals need to meet certain requirements like having a qualifying business, meeting language requirements (in English or French), and having enough money to live in Canada.

 Here is a more detailed overview of the criteria: